botlabs-gg/documentation/source/includes/_toph.md

 |image_data     | Allows you to access basic image data | production |

-#### Toph CDN Endpoints:
+#### Image API CDN Endpoints:

-Toph uses the weeb.sh CDN to provide it's reaction images, depending on the environment of toph you are using, the base url of the returned image may be one of the following:
+The image API uses the weeb.sh CDN to provide it's reaction images, depending on the environment of the image API you are using, the base url of the returned image may be one of the following:

 | endpoint                           | environment | description                           |